Written by Abby Hawkes | 9th December 2025

 Making sure your celebrations are inclusive

-Good employers understand the value of diversity within their teams.
+Good employers understand the value of diversity within their business.
 Having a workplace enriched by different ages, cultures, abilities, religious beliefs and personality types is a strength that brings together a wealth of perspectives and experiences.
 Celebrations should reflect this inclusivity, ensuring everyone feels welcome and appreciated during the festive season.

 Some choices should be second nature by now – such as ensuring celebrations aren’t solely centred around alcohol and providing non-alcoholic options for people who don’t want to drink.

 While activities like axe throwing, escape rooms or party nights with loud music might be fun for many, they may not suit everyone.
-If you can, provide alternative arrangements for those who would prefer not to be included, and remember it is OK if someone chooses not to come along.
-This should not be held against them.
+It’s also essential that you carefully consider employees who do not celebrate Christmas.
+You should ensure they feel included in a way that makes them feel comfortable.

 Making sure behaviour standards don’t slip during celebrations